suggap

 Léon: The Professional

-Léon: The Professional is a 1994 English-language French action-thriller film written and directed by Luc Besson.
+Léon is a 1994 English-language French action-thriller film− released in the United States as The Professional originally and then as Léon: The Professional − written and directed by Luc Besson.
 It stars Jean Reno and Gary Oldman, and features the film debut of Natalie Portman.
-The plot centers on Léon (Reno), a professional hitman who reluctantly takes in twelve-year-old Mathilda Lando (Portman) after her family is murdered by corrupt Drug Enforcement Administration agent Norman Stansfield (Oldman).
-Léon and Mathilda form an unusual relationship, as she becomes his protégée and learns the hitman's trade.
-The film was released in France by Gaumont and internationally through Gaumont Buena Vista International on 14 September 1994, and received positive reviews from critics.
+The plot centers on Léon (Reno), an Italian-American professional hitman who reluctantly takes in twelve-year-old Mathilda Lando (Portman) after her family is murdered by corrupt Drug Enforcement Administration (DEA) agent Norman Stansfield (Oldman).
+Léon and Mathilda form an unusual relationship as she becomes his protégée and learns the hitman's trade.
+The film was released in France by Gaumont Buena Vista International on 14 September 1994 and received mostly positive reviews from critics.

 Plot